Ready to take the next step

 My name is [preferred name], and I will be attending your course, [name of course], on [days] at [time] this [term].
 My name will probably show up on your roster as [birth name], but I would prefer to go by [preferred name here] and to be referred to with [preferred] pronouns.
 I would appreciate it if you called me [preferred name] in class.

 Thank you for your understanding, and I look forward to starting your course next week.

 Q: Can the college help me find a great job?

 A: Yes.
-Start by talking to our team in the Student Employment and Professional Development department.
+Start by talking to our team in the Career Development department.
 From job postings to resume critiques to facilitating on-campus interviews and presentations, we connect our skilled students and graduates with employers.

 We serve all Lethbridge College students and grads who can continue to access our services even after convocation.
 We know it’s not always easy to find that perfect career opportunity, but we’re here to help.
 We offer free consultations with an employment expert so you can:

 - learn to use our online resources to their full potential

 In addition, you can access Lethbridge College Job Board and browse through a number of current employment opportunities and connect with potential employers.

 Where can I get a copy of my transcript?

 The Registrar’s Office has just what you need.